cnnrznn/cnnrznn.github.io/_posts/2020-02-20-MapReduce-Framework-for-Golang.md

 Recent experience had left me banging my head against a wall trying to deploy these frameworks on a single machine for debugging.
-In the case of Hadoop, I either (1) could run in standalone mode but with no way of increasing the number of cores and memory the system would use, or (2) run in pseudo-standalone mode with the same problems.
+In the case of Hadoop, I either (1) could run in stand-alone mode but with no way of increasing the number of cores and memory the system would use, or (2) run in pseudo-stand-alone mode with the same problems.

 I love Go and wanted to ditch Java for Golang.
 The abstraction of channels, the